pyridine/REXSpeeder/readme.md

 ![After](https://github.com/pyridine/REXSpeeder/raw/master/example/after.png)

-See `example/` for the source code and Visual Studio project.
+See `example/` for the source code and a Visual Studio project to build it.
+If you're using CMake, the example is built along with the library.

 REXSpeeder functions are documented in `include/REXSpeeder.h`.